 Advantages Disadvantages Preliminary Assessment The site has good access to the nearby main (paved) NR44 road and the solid waste service area.
 No reported flooding and not close to any environmentally sensitive receptors or cultural heritage sites.
 The site is underlain by heavy clay/sands/silts with low permeability and good engineering construction properties.
 Immediately adjacent to a new residential development within a high value commercial and residential development zone.
 There is no further land available for expansion around existing site.
-A closure and remediation of the existing site would have high social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation through livelihood restoration project.
-The existing landfill site is located within a high value residential and industrial development zone with insufficient space for extension.
-Preliminary conclusion is that most suitable option is to close the site for landfill disposal and potentially develop a transfer station, material recovery and composting facility in this location.
+A closure and remediation of the existing site would have high social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation.
+The existing dumpsite is located within a high value residential and industrial development zone with insufficient space for extension.
+Preliminary conclusion is that most suitable option is to close the site for waste disposal and potentially develop a transfer station, material recovery and composting facility in this location as the existing site has insufficient space for the required extension.
 Alternatively to fully close the waste dump and remediate land back to a point where it is suitable for future high value residential or industrial development.
 This will be a large financial revenue due to increased property value.
-In case of full closure, current waste-pickers would need to be integrated into new facilities,
+In case of full closure, current waste-pickers would need to be

 Advantages Disadvantages Preliminary Assessment

-provided with access to new site,
+integrated into new facilities,

-or other livelihood support
+provided with access to new site, or other livelihood measures

 • Further analysis to be based on

 ongoing site identification process